ryansheehy0/Null_To_Dos/README.md

 - Add dragging
 - Side bar stuff
 - SQL/db stuff
-- When textarea is in focus spellchecking.
-When not in focus not spell checking.
+- Add enter key adding new list if no item is in focus

 ## Keyboard Shortcuts